shivangrk/shivangrk.github.io/README.md

 **Tata Consultancy Services** (Jul 2017 – Mar 2023)\
 Senior Consultant
-- Utilizing Nodejs and Postman for API automation with JavaScript, incorporating BDD Cucumber and Junit5, and conducting UI automation using Cypress.
+- Utilizing Nodejs and Postman for API automation with JavaScript, incorporating BDD Cucumber and Junit5, and conducting UI automation using Cypress on a microservice architecture.
 - Creating an Automation framework with TestComplete and Python for desktop applications.
 -	Developing an Automation framework on AWS cloud for ETL applications.
 -	Developed on Hadoop ecosystem/Bigdata testing using PySpark, Hive, Spark, Python, SQL, and implementing end-to-end ETL automation 7 deploying DevOps with UrbanCode & Nexus.